cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 - Elasticsearch stores and indexes the data.
 - Kibana displays the data stored in Elasticsearch.

-## Tracing the requests across the microservices
+## Tracing operations across microservices

-Unlike in a monolithic application, a single business operation is split across a number of services.
-To be able to trace the request across multiple services, we'll use [Spring Cloud Sleuth][spring-cloud-sleuth].
+Unlike in a monolithic application, a single business operation might trigger a chain of downstream microservice calls, which can be challenging to debug.
+Things can be easier when the logs are centralized and there some sort of correlation between the log events.

+With this in mind, we can use [Spring Cloud Sleuth][spring-cloud-sleuth] intrument the log events with correlation details, allowing us trace the operations across multiple services.

 Sleuth implements a distributed tracing solution for Spring Cloud and is a powerful tool for enhancing the application logs.
 It adds a _trace id_ and _span id_ to the logs.
 The _span_ represents a basic unit of work, for example sending an HTTP request.
 The _trace_ contains a set of spans, forming a tree-like structure.
 The trace id will remain the same as one microservice calls the next.
 When visualizing the logs, we can get all events for a given trace or span id.